La Nigüenta

 At the very least, it seems clear that Carmen is not holding an original photograph.

 Skeptics note that it’s entirely possible that Carmen was told that this image was of her as a toddler, but in fact it was another child from an earlier time.
-Maybe her parents didn’t have any photos to share, which would not have been unusual for most families in the 1920s, and made up a story that would satisfy her curiosity?
+Maybe her parents didn’t have any photos to share, which would not have been unusual for many families in the 1920s, and made up a story that would satisfy her curiosity?
 Or maybe Carmen’s family remarked that Carmen looked just like this little girl and joked with her that she was the inspiration for the print that was hanging in everyone’s home?

 Regardless of whether Carmen is the child in that image, it’s pretty clear that this lithograph was the source of inspiration for La Nigüenta (both the statue and the poster).
 Sure, it was given a more whimsical quality by colorizing it and adding a vivid background but the underlying image is the same.